- The Best Grain Free Dog Food

 Made with high quality ingredients in the USA

-If your dog prefers something of the poultry persuasion in their food, this blend by Wellness Core could be the perfect choice.
-Turley is the number one ingredient, giving your pooch the easy-to-digest protein they need for energy, muscle tone, and more.
-It also contains real vegetables along with vital vitamins and minerals.
+If your dog prefers something of the poultry persuasion in their food, this blend by Wellness Core could be a perfect choice.
+Turkey is the number one ingredient, giving your pooch the easy-to-digest protein they need for energy, muscle tone, and more.
+It also contains chicken meal, real vegetables along and vital vitamins and minerals.

 Vitamin E promotes healthy skin and hair, calcium supports strong teeth and bones, and vitamin B12 helps your pooch to maintain their energy levels.
 A handful of other important vitamins and minerals complete the blend, ensuring your dog has everything they need to stay happy and healthy.
 This blend is a good option for sensitive stomachs, too.
 Free from soy, meat by-products, and artificial flavors or preservatives, there’s nothing to upset the delicate balance of your dog’s stomach.